ploomber/doc/examples/docker/shiny/README.md

 ![](./static/env-variable.png)

-Once the `VIEW APPLICATION` button is enabled, you can view the tart the training script and monitor the training.
+Once the `VIEW APPLICATION` button is enabled, you can start the training script and monitor the training.

 ## Train models